 Then I wrote, The Psychology of Persuasion.
 I finished in February 1991.
 It took FIVE MORE YEARS to get the book published by a name publisher and it was rejected 247 times before it FINALLY hit the shelf.

 The book was in print almost TWO YEARS before it sold it’s 10,000 copy…but then it sold…because I got out there and did 3 things every single day to make that book sell.

 I hated the fact that so many publishers said I had no chance as a writer.

 I was sick of failing.

-But within a few more years it was clear that, The Psychology of Persuasion, would be a pretty big winner.
-It changed a lot of people, governments, leaders, and a lot of celebrities lives.
+But, within a few more years, it was clear that The Psychology of Persuasion would be a pretty big winner.
+It changed a lot of people; governments, leaders, celebrities, business professionals, teachers, etc… and their lives too.

 My record was now 1 – 5.

 Now I have a question for you.

 If I told you it would take you 10 years of writing and rejection and failing and THEN you would succeed and in a respectable way…what would you do?

 The publisher of The Psychology of Persuasion was excited about the book after it’s second year.
 Foreign publishers all over the world couldn’t wait to publish the book.
 Pretty soon the book was selling well in lots of different countries.
 It was pretty cool.